 After Build Phase, normal Mortar no longer turns Cobblestone into Blue Stone Bricks all the time.
 However, Super Mortar is still able to do so.
 It is used the exact same way as regular Mortar.

-Left clicking a Slab will place down an 11x5x3 Blue Stone Brick wall about 2 blocks away in the direction the dwarf is looking.
-As the game progresses, the Slab will be made of less and less Blue Stone Brick and more Gray Stone Brick and Cracked Stone Brick.
-However, using a Slab from within a shrine region will still produce a fully Blue Stone Brick Slab.
-Slabs cannot be used high above the ground.
+Left clicking a Dwarven Slab will place down an 11x5x3 wall about 2 blocks away in the direction the dwarf is looking.
+This wall is composed of unique Purple Stone Brick which cannot be turned into Blue Stone Brick using Mortar or Super Mortar, and is easier for monsters to break through.
+However, using a Dwarven Slab from within a shrine region will produce a fully Blue Stone Brick Slab.
+Dwarven Slabs cannot be used high above the ground.

 Left or right clicking an Enchanted Lamp will place a 60 second, unbreakable lamp which produces the same amount of light as a Torch.